-1. Transfer effects means asking this question: does the product improve anything other than getting better at the game itself?
-Of course, you would expect that practicing hard at one thing will naturally make you better at it.
-This is known as a practice effect—doing something enough times makes you good.
-But the real question, is can a brain training program transfer to real world activities; in other words, can you get better at something other than the training game itself?
-That is the first question you need to ask yourself when you look at a brain training product.
+1. Transfer effects.
+This refers to whether the program improves anything other than getting better at the game itself.
+Practicing one thing will naturally make you better at it.
+This is known as a “practice effect”.
+But can the benefits of a brain training program transfer to real world activities; in other words, can you get better at something other than the training game?

-2. Is there a control group?
+2. Control Group.
+A control group offers a comparison to make sure that the training program is not just working because the student is doing something different.
+Some studies just use a control group who don’t do anything.
+While this is a good start, an ideal control group is a group of people who are doing something different from the training program (such as reading or playing a different computer game).
+Look for research findings that include an active control group to compare with the training group.
 A control group offers a comparison to make sure that the brain training program is not just working because the child is doing something different.
 Some studies just use a control group who don’t do anything.
 While this is a good start, an ideal control group is a group of people who are doing something different from the brain training program (such as reading or playing a different computer game).

-I measured their IQ, working memory, and learning scores before they started training.
-At the start of the trials, both groups performed similarly on all of these cognitive tests.
-This is important because it means that any improvements the student makes after training is the result of the training, and not because they started at a different level.
+BEFORE TRAINING: I measured their working memory, IQ, and academic attainment at the beginning of the study.
+The students in both groups performed on a similar level in these cognitive tests.
+This is important because it means that any improvements the student makes is the result of the training and not because they started at different levels.

-I also worked with Dyslexia Scotland to find out if Jungle Memory could improve school performance in students with reading difficulties.
+I also worked with Dyslexia Scotland to find out whether Jungle Memory could improve school performance in students with reading difficulties.

 Students were allocated into one of three groups: Nonactive Control, Active Control, where they trained once a week; Training Group, where they trained 4x a week.

-All three groups were given tests of working memory, IQ, and language before training; and re-tested on the same measures after training, as well as eight months later.
+BEFORE TRAINING: All three groups were given tests of working memory, IQ, and language.

-The most exciting thing is that all these improvements were maintained at the 8-month follow-up.
+MAINTENANCE: The most exciting thing is that all these improvements were maintained 8 months after completing the training.